CopernicaMarketingSoftware/Documentation/ResponsiveEmail/API/get-template-webversion.md

 ## Related information

 Note that the returned HTML code is optimized for *web browsers*.
-If the template JSON contains <a href="/support/json/property-visibility">visibility properties</a>
-that limit certain blocks to only be visible in an email, then these blocks will not be included in the returned HTML code.
-If you want to fetch the HTML version of an email optimized to use in email messages, use the
+If the template JSON contains [visibility properties](/support/json/property-visibility) that limit certain blocks to only be visible in an email, then these blocks will not be included in the returned HTML code.
+If you want to fetch the HTML version of an email optimized to use in email messages, use the [/v1/template/{ID}/html](/support/api/get-template-html) method instead.
-<a href="/support/api/get-template-html">/v1/template/{ID}/html</a> method
-instead.